wetneb/pynif/README.md

 ## Releasing a new version

-Update the version in `setup.py`, create and upload a git tag, and then:
+Make sure the version in `setup.py` is up to date, create and upload a git tag, and then:

 ```
 python setup.py sdist bdist_wheel
 python -m twine upload dist/*
 ```

+Increment hte version in `setup.py`.